MarisabelTrejo/data-structure/Stacks.md

  - [Together Walkthrough](stacks-prac.py)

 ## Problem to Solve
-Lets pretend we are putting the books back but come to find out that we are accidently starting with authors that start with A insteand of Z.
-How would we reverse the order of these auothors?
+How do we know our stack is empty or the length of it?
+This is a problem for you to solve.
 Go back to the practice and find the comment that says "Problem to Solve"

 ## Solution
 - [Solution](stack-solution.py)